sergelhomme/Network_Analysis/README.md

 ## Introduction

-Here you can find different versions of the plugin.
-Each folder above correspond to a version of the plugin.
+Find the appropriate version of the plugin below.
+Each folder corresponds to a specific release:

-For QGIS 2.x please use Network\_Analysis\_1\_4
+QGIS 4.x (and latest 3.x builds): Use Network_Analysis_3_1

-For QGIS 3.x please use Network\_Analysis\_2\_2
+QGIS 3.x: Use Network_Analysis_2_2

-Other folders correspond to older versions of the plugin.
+Other folders contain older versions for backward compatibility.

 ## Installation